13 tips for buying a new car and getting the best finance deal

 However, if your car is out of warranty, growing troublesome and has outgrown your needs, it may be time to trade up.
 Essentially whether you buy a new car or not depends upon two things – the condition of your car and the condition of your finances.

 Before you even start pouring over car websites and lingering in showrooms, you need to set an affordable budget.
-If you’re buying the car on finance or with a loan, you’ll have to factor in potentially a deposit and monthly repayments going forward.
+If you’re buying the car on finance or with a loan, you’ll have to factor in potentially a deposit and monthly repayments in the future.

 Want to save on road tax?
 Check the C02 emissions of the car, as they will affect the duty you have to pay.